-- This type of testing may be carried out manually, with the help of the specific tools, available in the Market, such as BrowserStack, SauceLABS, etc.
+- This type of testing may be carried out manually, with the help of the specific tools, available in the market, such as BrowserStack, SauceLABS, etc.

 - It involves, QA team, along with the other teams such as business team, marketing team, designing team, client, etc., which helps in determining the scope of the testing, like, which browser to choose, at what extent, the testing is required to be carried out, and such other things.

-- This type of testing, may be brought into action, as soon as, web page(s) are ready, whether one or more than one.
+- This type of testing may be brought into action, as soon as, web page(s) are ready, whether one or more than one.
 However, it may also be performed, on the completion of complete web-pages or fully developed functional website.

 - Manual Cross-Browser Testing: During this process of cross-browser testing, testers create tests and executed them manually on each browser separately, to validate applications compatibility with them as well as to ensure application’s functionality and performance is as expected by the team of developers.
-This, though, is an efficient way of testing the software, application, & website, it does have some disadvantages like, it is time consuming and requires excessive efforts of the testers.
+This, though, is an efficient way of testing the software, application, & website, it does have some disadvantages like, it is time -consuming and requires excessive efforts of the testers.

 - Automated Cross-Browser Testing: Automated cross-browser testing is another effective way of testing application, websites, and software, wherein the team first chooses a tool or automated way of testing and then create test cases accordingly.
-Furthermore, all these test cases are designed with multiple conditional statement, which allow the team to execute test cases based on specific browser type.
-Once, this has been achieved by the team, the test are executed across various platforms.
+Furthermore, all these test cases are designed with multiple conditional statements, which allow the team to execute test cases based on specific browser type.
+Once, this has been achieved by the team, the test is executed across various platforms.
 This method is extremely cost and time efficient and can help testers make the process of testing agile and advantageous.

 A type of non-functional test, cross-browser testing helps ensure that a particular website or web application works as expected on various web browsers.
 It allows testers to validate the consistent behaviour and functionality of the software and website in numerous environments.
-To ensure the accuracy of this process, following is the process of cross-browser testing:
+To ensure the accuracy of this process, the following is the process of cross-browser testing:

 - Determine Statistics: Before initiating the process of testing, the team should examine and determine the stats for traffic on various browsers to test the application’s compatibility accurately.
 This allows them to target appropriate browsers.